aristosv/beatbox/README.md

 There is also a script that prepares the pi, installs all dependencies, and displays a logo, when the screen is not used for showing media.

+admin_prepare - prepare the pi

 signage_audio - play local audio files

 signage_browser - show a website

 signage_images - play slideshow

-signage_prepare - prepare the pi

 signage_stop - stop signage services